uds-psl/coq-library-undecidability/README.md

 You need [`opam 2`](https://opam.ocaml.org) on your system to be able to follow the instructions here.
-You can follow the [instructions to install and compile](https://github.com/uds-psl/coq-library-undecidability/) the whole Coq library of Undecidability Proofs but we recommend the shorter manual installation instructions below:
+You can follow the [instructions to install and compile](https://github.com/uds-psl/coq-library-undecidability/) the whole Coq library of Undecidability Proofs but we recommend the shorter manual installation instructions below, especially since this tailored version compiles the [__summary file__](theories/TRAKHTENBROT/summary.v) while the standard installation avoids compiling it.
+Also the standard build takes much longer to compile.

 ### Manual installation

 First, download the source code of the release as either [`TRAK-LMCS-v1.1.zip`](https://github.com/uds-psl/coq-library-undecidability/archive/refs/tags/TRAK-LMCS-v1.1.zip) or [`TRAK-LMCS-v1.1.tar.gz`](https://github.com/uds-psl/coq-library-undecidability/archive/refs/tags/TRAK-LMCS-v1.1.tar.gz).
-Unpack the archive file and then `cd` to the upacked new directory.
+Unpack the archive file and then `cd` to the unpacked new directory.

 ```
 wget -c https://github.com/uds-psl/coq-library-undecidability/archive/refs/tags/TRAK-LMCS-v1.1.zip